| ORIENTATION

-ORIENTATION OF THE PARASOLS
+OF THE PARASOLS Picture A:

-like a caterpillar on a branch, arc of S.
+half-moon of parasols, movinglike a caterpillar on a branch, arc of S.

 shoes emerge from underneath